Shiyi-Wang/recipeRecSys/README.md

 ## Backend Hybrid API Demo
 Get into demo folder and run <code>demo.py</code>
 Note: demo.py has a default <code>easy_case</code> demo as called in <code>main</code>.
-Feel free to change it to other cases method defined in <code>demo.py</code> as you wish
+Feel free to change it to other cases method defined in <code>demo.py</code> as you wish.

 ```sh
 cd demo